react-native-google-signin/google-signin/ios-guide.md

 2. Go to node_modules ➜ `react-native-google-signin` and add `RNGoogleSignin.xcodeproj`
 3. In XCode, in the project navigator, select your project.
 Add `libRNGoogleSignin.a` to your project's Build Phases ➜ Link Binary With Libraries

-NOTE according to [google sign in docs](https://developers.google.com/identity/sign-in/ios/sdk/) you may also need to do this: In <your target> -> Build Phases -> `Link binary with libraries` step, add `libRNGoogleSignin.a`, `AddressBook.framework`, `SafariServices.framework`, `SystemConfiguration.framework` and `libz.tbd`.
-However, we have found it not to be necessary.
+**NOTE** according to [google sign in docs](https://developers.google.com/identity/sign-in/ios/sdk/) you may also need to do this: In <your target> -> Build Phases -> `Link binary with libraries` step, add `libRNGoogleSignin.a`, `AddressBook.framework`, `SafariServices.framework`, `SystemConfiguration.framework` and `libz.tbd`.
+We have found it not to be necessary for a successful build, but we recommend to follow Google's installation instructions!

 #### Install Google Sign In SDK